What is MCB (Miniature Circuit Breaker)? Construction, Operation, Types and Applications

 Type A MCBs, characterized by their tripping curve, are designed to provide protection against low-level overcurrents, making them suitable for circuits with a high capacitive load, such as those powering fluorescent lighting.

 With a tripping current range of 2-3 times their rated current, Type A MCBs respond to overcurrent conditions at a relatively low threshold.
 This sensitivity is particularly advantageous in applications where electronic devices and sensitive equipment are prevalent

 Type “B” MCB will trip instantly at a rate of three to five times its rated current.
 These are normally used for resistive or small inductive loads where switching surges are very small.
 Therefore, these are suitable for residential or light commercial installations.

 Type C MCB

-This type of MCB will trip instantly at a rate of five to ten times its rated current.
-These are normally used for high inductive loads where switching surges are high such as small motors and florescent lighting.
-In such cases, type C MCBs are preferred to handle higher value of short circuit currents.
-Therefore, these are suitable for highly inductive commercial and industrial installations.
+Type “C” MCB will trip instantly at a rate of five to ten times its rated current.
+These are normally used for high inductive loads where switching surges are high such as small electric motors and fluorescent lighting.

 Type D MCB